AlexandreDecan/sismic/docs/format.rst

           - name: nested state 2a

-Regions
-*******

-A region is essentially a logical set of nested states.
-Unlike UML, but similarly to SCXML, Sismic does not explicitly represent the concept of *region*, as it is implicitly defined by its composite state.
+.. note:: Unlike UML, but similarly to SCXML, Sismic does not explicitly represent the concept of *region*.
+    A region is essentially a logical set of nested states, and thus can be viewed as a specialization of a composite state.

 Orthogonal states